Family and Children

 Please note: A previously applicable fixed maximum income limit no longer applies since 1 January 2020!

-- do not work an average of more than 30 hours per week per month in the requested parental allowance months,
+- do not work more than 32 hours per week during the parental allowance months applied for,

 - look after and bring up the child themselves,